WWE News: WWE Confirms They Have Had Talks With Hulk Hogan About His Return And What He Will Do

 It is closing in on three years since Hulk Hogan had anything at all to do with WWE, but that may end up changing very soon.
 There have been countless rumors about Hogan returning for another run or a match at WrestleMania or as an ambassador, but nothing has ever come of them.
-Well, it looks like the “Immortal” Hulk Hogan may finally be back where he has had so much success and WWE has confirmed that talks are underway.
+However, it looks like the “Immortal” Hulk Hogan may finally be back where he has had so much success, and WWE has confirmed that talks are underway.

-After the situation with the Hogan sex tape leaking out and the former WWE Champion spouting off a lot of racist remarks, the company broke ties with him.
-Hogan wasn’t simply fired from the contract he had in place back in 2015, but WWE tried to erase almost any sign of him from wrestling.
+After the Hogan sex tape leaked and revealed the former WWE Champion using racist language, the company broke ties with him.
+Hogan wasn’t simply fired from the contract he had in place back in 2015 — WWE tried to erase almost any sign of him from wrestling.

-There have been some people who thought Hogan would have been back in WWE by now, but the rumors have simply come and gone without anything.
-Well, it seems as if something is finally going to happen and the Hulkster will be back with the company before too long.
+There have been some people who thought Hogan would have been back in WWE by now, but the rumors have simply come and gone without anything happening.
+However, it seems as if something is finally going to happen, and the Hulkster will be back with the company before too long.

 According to PW Insider, WWE has confirmed that there is nothing in place at this time, but discussions are ongoing.